-In the world of interior décor and commercial design, it is often the smallest details that make the biggest difference and bring the real “wow” factor to a room.
+In the interior décor and commercial design world the tiniest details usually make the most significant difference and bring the real “wow” factor to a room.
 Such is the case when it comes to beveled glass.

-This creative addition to décor specifications can up a creation from basic to elegant.
-Just when it might start to feel like every design element looks the same, the use of beveled glass can truly make all the difference in the world.
+This creative addition to décor specifications can boost a creation from basic to elegant.
+Just when it might start to feel like every design element looks the same, the use of beveled glass can make all the difference in the world.

 How Is Beveled Glass Made?

-Beveled glass is made by creating an angled surface around the entire outside edge of a larger piece of glass, usually at an angle of less than 90 degrees.
+Beveled glass is made by creating an angled surface around the entire outside edge of a larger piece of glass, usually at an angle of fewer than 90 degrees.

-The bevel adds an appealing design element and also acts as a prism for light to create incredibly interesting color highlights that would be absent in flat glass applications.
-This one manufacturing difference makes beveled glass a unique choice for most design applications.
+The bevel adds an appealing design element and acts as a prism for light to create fascinating color highlights that would be absent in flat glass applications.
+This manufacturing difference makes beveled glass a unique choice for most design applications.

 What Is Beveled Glass Used For?

-Beveled glass is most commonly used for aesthetic reasons, as it lends itself to a multitude of design features due to its ability to act as a “blank canvas.”
+Beveled glass is most commonly used for aesthetic reasons, as it lends itself to many design features due to its ability to act as a “blank canvas.”

 Some applications where it adds the perfect touch include:

-- Creating a dramatic entrance: Using beveled glass as an insert, or adding a transom or side highlights with beveled glass to frame a majestic wooden door, creates a striking welcome for visitors.
+- Creating a dramatic entrance: Using beveled glass as an insert or adding a transom or side highlights with beveled glass to frame a majestic wooden door creates a remarkable welcome for visitors.

-- Fashioning the perfect window statement: Windows are the perfect place for beveled glass because it captures light in an exceptionally beautiful manner.
-The joyful play of sunshine through the bevel will create a rainbow of colors, and enhance the beauty of the window treatment.
+- Fashioning the perfect window statement: Windows are the optimal place for beveled glass because it captures light in extraordinary ways.
+The joyful play of sunshine through the bevel will create a rainbow of colors and enhance the beauty of the window treatment.